Qortal/Brooklyn/README.txt

 - Brooklyn R , The Moose V1.0
 * V1.0 is based off a Plasma Dektop
-* V1.1a should be based on e17
+* V1.1a should be based on e17 sicne GPU issue is fixed

 D: Raziel A. Crowe aka Scare Crowe
 M: Sean Torchy aka Moose on the loose